mobiusfund/investing/README.md

 ## Installation

+For first-time miners, please follow the [Bittensor document](https://docs.learnbittensor.org/miners/) to register a hotkey.

+The [KYM app](https://kym.investing88.ai) (Know Your Miner) provides a simple zero-code mining interface, making PM2 setup below optional.
+Even without involving PM2, it's recommended to install the repo in order to take advantage of the stand-alone tool `Investing/bin/simst` (Sim Strat) for back-testing strategies.

 Please avoid using the root account, and make sure Python3 is available as command `python` under a regular user account.
 Ubuntu 22.04 is the only officially supported OS, although many other OSes can also work with minimum tweaks, including macOS.
-For first-time miners, please follow the [Bittensor document](https://docs.learnbittensor.org/miners/) to register a hotkey.

 #### Setup